 Driver A puts on his blinker to indicate a lane switch and begins to merge over.
 Driver B speeds up in anticipation of a clear lane, but Driver A suddenly changes their mind and goes back into their original lane.
 Driver B can’t brake fast enough and rear-ends Driver A. Driver B will be at fault once again, because they did not maintain adequate stopping distance between them and the car in front of them.
 However, it is possible that Driver A could be held partially responsible under comparative negligence rulings, since they did perform a somewhat erratic movement.

 Driver A wants to turn right into a gas station but he’s in the middle lane.
 He floors the acceleration pedal and attempts to cut off Driver B, however, he doesn’t go fast enough and Driver B crashes into the back of him.
 (In this unlikely case, Driver A will be held liable because there is no way Driver B could have prepared for Driver A’s unacceptable road maneuvers.)

-On occasion—almost always at intersections or in heavy traffic—there will be a case where more than 2 vehicles are involved in a rear-end collision.
+On occasion—almost always at intersections or in heavy traffic situations—there will be a case where more than two vehicles are involved in a rear-end collision.
 This scenario causes a domino effect; a chain reaction where multiple vehicles are involved in a rear-end collision.
 Basically, Car B slams into the back of the Car A in front of them.
-Car B’s sudden stopping without slowing down or brake lights causes Car C to slam into the behind of Car B. This forms a chain reaction, multi-car accident.
+Car B’s sudden stopping without slowing down or brake lights causes Car C to slam into the behind of Car B. This forms a chain reaction which is a type of multi-car accident.